Ninja-Developers/Quizzer/README.md

 > UNDER DEVELOPMENT
 ---

+## Intruduction
+Quizzer is an application that bridges the gap between the online events speaker and the attendees.
+We want to make online events as fun and interactive as offline events.

 ## Setting up local Development server
 This application is built on **MERN** stack and using typescript in backend and react with javascript in client.
 To run this application you need **nodejs**, installed in your computer, you can install nodejs from [here](https://nodejs.org/en/)